janosvajda/rust-examples/aws-lambda-example-db/README.md

 the partition key and attributes `userId`, `familyId`, and `passwordHash`.
 Opaque refresh tokens live in `UserRefreshTokens_<env>` with attributes `refreshToken` (partition key), `userId`, `familyId`, and `expiresAt`.
+All three tables use `DeletionPolicy: Retain`, so deleting the CloudFormation stack leaves the data behind; drop the tables manually if you really want them removed.

 You can extend the schema by updating `UserRecord` in `src/user.rs` and the `UserTable` resource inside `template.yaml`.